-It is not an anonymous cryptocurrency, it’s just a pseudonymous one.
+It is not the best anonymous cryptocurrency, it’s just a pseudonymous one.

 Even though with your public address no one really knows who you are because it’s just a long string of integers and characters except for exchange platforms or like proof of a point of purchase where they make you sign up before you can buy bitcoins but even then, all transactions are recorded publicly on the blockchain.